 2. Install the built-in backup software - Windows Server Backup.

-Windows Server Backup is not pre-installed in Windows Server 2016 as well as Windows Server 2012, so you need to install it first from Server Manager if you have not.
-After the installation, just go to Windows Backup Server and follow the wizard to create a full backup or bare metal backup.
+Please note that WSB is not pre-installed in Windows Server 2016 as well as later system, so you need to install it first from Server Manager if Windows Server Backup not showing up.
+After the installation, navigate to Start > Administrator Tools > Window Server Backup and then select Backup Once and follow the wizard to create a full backup or bare metal backup.

 Step 1.
 After the backup completes, boot your new server machine with a Windows Server 2016 installation disk.
 Instead of Install now, select Repair your computer at the lower-left corner.